Working with Keyframes

 Moving keyframes

 Section titled “Moving keyframes”Drag a keyframe diamond on the timeline to reposition it.
-The 0% and 100% boundary keyframes cannot be moved.
+The 0% and 100% boundary keyframes are pinned and cannot be moved.

 Deleting keyframes

 Section titled “Deleting keyframes”Select a keyframe and press Delete.
-Boundary keyframes (0% and 100%) cannot be deleted.
+Boundary keyframes (0% and 100%) are pinned and cannot be deleted — every track always has a start and end keyframe.

 Multi-selection